-In the outdoors, boys have opportunities to acquire skills that make them more self-reliant.
+In the outdoors, they have opportunities to acquire skills that make them more self-reliant.
 They can explore canoe and hiking trails and complete challenges they first thought were beyond their ability.
-Attributes of good character become part of a boy as he learns to cooperate to meet outdoor challenges that may include extreme weather, difficult trails and portages, and dealing with nature’s unexpected circumstances.
+Attributes of good character become part of them as they learn to cooperate to meet outdoor challenges that may include extreme weather, difficult trails and portages, and dealing with nature’s unexpected circumstances.
 Scouts plan and carry out activities with thoughtful guidance from their Scoutmaster and other adult leaders.
 Good youth leadership, communication, and teamwork enable them to achieve goals they have set for themselves, their patrol or squad, and their troop or team.

 Learning by doing is a hallmark of outdoor education.
 Unit meetings offer information and knowledge used on outdoor adventures each month throughout the year.
 A leader may describe and demonstrate a Scouting skill at a meeting, but the way Scouts truly learn outdoor skills is to do it themselves on a troop outing.

 Many councils realize great savings by participating in nationally negotiated contracts.
 The BSA would like to encourage more participation and pass along even more savings to local councils.
 The BSA has developed a grant program based on the savings that have accrued on our total purchases as of the anniversary of these contracts.